 The City of San Diego has gone above and beyond these state laws, in part to achieve compliance in its Housing Element, a state-mandated requirement that all cities create meaningful plans to accommodate their fair share of the state’s overall expected growth.
 In 2020, the City received a planning target of 108,036 new housing units over the next 8 years, 64,179 of which must be affordable to moderate- or lower-income residents.
 In response, the City focused on ADUs as a core component of its strategy to meet its target, and moved to strengthen its existing ADU program.

 San Diego’s ADU Bonus Program has two main goals: increase overall housing supply, and incentivize the creation of deed-restricted housing without public subsidy.
 The Program works as follows: property owners can apply to build more ADUs than permitted on a given parcel by state law in exchange for also building income-restricted units.
 State law allows one detached ADU and one junior ADU1 to be built as of right.
-The Program permits the construction of one additional ADU that is market-rate and not income-restricted for every additional ADU that is deed-restricted to households with incomes below 110 percent of the area median income (AMI) for 15 years, below 80 percent of AMI for ten years, or below 60 percent of AMI for eight years.
+The Program permits the construction of one additional ADU that is market-rate and not income-restricted for every additional ADU that is deed-restricted to moderate income households for 15 years, or low or very low income households for ten years.
 By pegging deed restrictions to AMI, the Program stabilizes occupants’ rents by limiting their year-over-year rent increases to a percentage of AMI, which is typically a lower threshold than what is allowed by the statewide rent cap.2 In addition, the Program allows more units than required to benefit from the state-mandated streamlining.
 Under these rules, units receive ministerial approval—that is, approval exempt from local public hearings and other discretionary review— and reduced permitting fees.
 In addition, developers are not required to make off-site improvements beyond those to support a typical single-family home project.
 The Program specifies that, at all times, the deed-restricted housing shall be comparable in size, bedroom mix, amenities, and features to the accompanying market-rate ADU.
 Similar to units built under state ADU law, parking is also not required for units built through the Program and if a developer chooses to provide parking, it is often lower cost since it is provided at ground level.

 In addition, the Program use city-designated Transit Priority3 maps to facilitate additional development in primary transit corridors.
 In non-Transit Priority areas, the ADU Bonus Program allows owners to build two additional ADUs in addition to the ADU(s) permitted by state law.
 Of the two additional ADUs allowed under the Bonus Program, at least one must be deed-restricted.
 As a result, a given lot throughout the city could have up to five total units (main structure, a junior ADU, one state-allowed ADU, and two bonus ADUs), with one of those units being a deed-restricted affordable unit.
 In Transit Priority areas, however, the Program allows builders to develop an unlimited number of bonus ADUs as long as each market-rate unit is paired with a deed-restricted unit.
 This is important because it allows more housing along transit corridors, sustaining more funding for transit programs compared to single family homes.